Signs as Tokens: A Retrieval-Enhanced Multilingual Sign Language Generator

 overview

-In this paper, we propose Signs as Tokens (SOKE), a unified sign language generator that can produce multilingual signs from text inputs.
-(Left: Chinese sign language; Right: American sign language.)
+We propose Signs as Tokens (SOKE), a unified sign language generator that can produce multilingual signs from text inputs.
+(Left: American sign language; Middle: Chinese sign language; Right: German sign language.)

 Abstract

 Sign language is a visual language that encompasses all linguistic features of natural languages and serves as the primary communication method for the deaf and hard-of-hearing communities.
-While many studies have successfully adapted pretrained language models (LMs) for sign language translation (sign-to-text), drawing inspiration from its linguistic characteristics, the reverse task of sign language generation (SLG, text-to-sign) remains largely unexplored.
-Most existing approaches treat SLG as a visual content generation task, employing techniques such as diffusion models to produce sign videos, 2D keypoints, or 3D avatars based on text inputs, overlooking the linguistic properties of sign languages.
+Although many studies have successfully adapted pretrained language models (LMs) for sign language translation (sign-to-text), the reverse task—sign language generation (text-to-sign)—remains largely unexplored.
 In this work, we introduce a multilingual sign language model, Signs as Tokens (SOKE), which can generate 3D sign avatars autoregressively from text inputs using a pretrained LM.
-To align sign language with the LM, we develop a decoupled tokenizer that discretizes continuous signs into token sequences representing various body parts.
-These sign tokens are integrated into the raw text vocabulary of the LM, allowing for supervised fine-tuning on sign language datasets.
-To facilitate multilingual SLG research, we further curate a large-scale Chinese sign language dataset, CSL-Daily, with high-quality 3D pose annotations.
+To align sign language with the LM, we leverage a decoupled tokenizer that discretizes continuous signs into token sequences representing various body parts.
+During decoding, unlike existing approaches that flatten all part-wise tokens into a single sequence and predict one token at a time, we propose a multi-head decoding method capable of predicting multiple tokens simultaneously.
+This approach improves inference efficiency while maintaining effective information fusion across different body parts.
+To further ease the generation process, we propose a retrieval-enhanced SLG approach, which incorporates external sign dictionaries to provide accurate word-level signs as auxiliary conditions, significantly improving the precision of generated signs.
 Extensive qualitative and quantitative evaluations demonstrate the effectiveness of SOKE.
+Code, models, and data will be made publicly available.

 Method Overview